jamischarles/ps_webpack/1g-prod-dev/readme.txt

 This demo shows how to use webpack in dev and prod modes...

-It shows 3 features:
-1) Create a minified bundle.js that is run through uglify.js
-2) Feature flags.
-Won't execute blocks that are wrapped in 'if (__DEV__)' in prod mode.
-If flag=false, will be removed with webpack -p flag.
-3) Remove console.log() and other undesirables in prod mode

 Pre-reqs:
 1) have a package.json
 2) $ npm install babel-loader --save-dev
-3) $ npm install --save-dev strip-loader
+3) $ npm install strip-loader --save-dev
 4) $ npm install

 strip-loader is a loader that allows us to remove certain code (like console.log).

+It shows 4 features:
-# Generate a bundle ready for prod (minified via uglify)
+1) Generate a bundle ready for prod (minified via uglify)
 $ webpack -p

-# Start the dev server in prod mode (rare that you'll need this)
-$ webpack-dev-server -p

-# FIXME: Any point in having this in here...?
-# generate bundle in continuous watch mode
-$ webpack --watch
+2) Feature flags.
+Won't execute blocks that are wrapped in 'if (__DEV__)' in prod mode (you have to turn on prod mode).
+If flag=false, will be removed with webpack -p flag.

 # if (__DEV__) {
 #   console.warn('Extra logging');
 # }

-# includes the above
+# Turns on dev mode
 $ BUILD_DEV=1 webpack-dev-server
+$ BUILD_DEV=1 webpack

-# removes __DEV__ code
+# Turns on prod mode, and removes __DEV__ code (see dev config file)
 $ BUILD_DEV=0 webpack-dev-server

-# TODO:
-1) Try to tie it to node_env
-2) Try to strip out console.logs
+$ BUILD_DEV=0 webpack

+3) Dev vs Prod config files (combine with -p flag to minify)
+$ webpack-dev-server --config webpack-production.config.js
+$ webpack --config webpack-production.config.js

+compare to normal
+$ webpack-dev-server

+4) Remove console.log() and other undesirables in prod mode (defined in prod config file) See strip-loader in the production config

+# You can start the dev server in prod mode (rare that you'll need this)
+$ webpack-dev-server -p